nehatiwari1994/sql-docs/docs/sql-server/azure-arc/sql-monitoring.md

    - [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] running on [!INCLUDE [winserver2012-md](../../includes/winserver2012-md.md)] and older versions aren't supported
 * [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] is a Standard or Enterprise Edition
 * The server has connectivity to telemetry.{region}.arcdataservices.com (for more information, see [Network Requirements ](/azure/azure-arc/servers/network-requirements?tabs=azure-cloud))
+* if the server is onboarded to arc through private link ensure to configure the log analytics workspace where SQL VMs are reporting should be enbaled for the private link scope refer link https://learn.microsoft.com/EN-us/azure/azure-monitor/logs/private-link-design.
+Ensure the DNS resolution is in place
 * The license type on the [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] is set to "License with Software Assurance" or "Pay-as-you-go"

 ### Current Limitations